AmcacheParser: the complete guide to Eric Zimmerman's tool

 Reading the CSV output#

-AmcacheParser writes a different schema per category.
-The four you will touch on almost every case are:
+Different schema per category.
+The four you touch on nearly every case:

 | File | What it contains |